- Release Notes

 - Account Settings

 Actions allow you to control and manipulate media, elements, and data in a scene.
 For example, you can add actions to play a media asset, set a trigger, add value to a counter, show or hide an element.
 Depending on your settings, actions can occur at specific events.
 You can add actions to individual scenes or gestures.
-See also Action Types, Events & Actions Panel, Gesture Actions and Transitions.
+For details, see Actions.

-The Angle Mode enables a compass view over the bounding box of the selected swipe.
-Using the hands of the compass, you can define a sector area within which the user can perform a gesture at an angle, for example, a diagonal swipe.
+The Angle Mode enables a compass view over the bounding box of the selected gesture.
+Using the hands of the compass, you can define a sector area within which the user can swipe at an angle, for example, diagonally.
 For details, see Angle Mode.

 Button is an element in Studio that you can use as a special kind of tap gesture with predefined functionality.
 There are six types of Buttons—Go to Scene, App Store, Replay, Close, Open URL, and Android Share Button—which you can drag from the Elements panel to the canvas and define their properties accordingly.
 See also Add Buttons and URLs.